meker12/commerce-channels.en/help/amazon-sales-channel/price-rule-examples.md

 description: To help you design your pricing rules for Amazon listings, review these examples based on common scenarios.
 ---

-# Price Rule Examples
+# Price rule examples

-## Standard Price Rule Examples
+## Standard price rule examples

 ### Discard Subsequent Rules